rwapp/rwapp/README.md

 # Hi.
 I'm Rob.

 I'm a senior iOS Engineer and native Mac and iOS accessibility specialist.
-Currently I'm working on macOS and iOS accessibility at Apple.
-Previous I've worked iOS at Cuvva and Capital One and accessibility at [Reveal](https://revealapp.com) and many others.
+I've Previously worked iOS at Cuvva and Capital One and accessibility at Apple and [Reveal](https://revealapp.com) and many others.
 (He/Him)

 ### TLDR